RNA Next Generation Sequencing

 c. presenting their strategy to the class

-Please note, that these prices can only be applied if the tuition fee is paid through an internal, i.e. University of Zürich or ETHZ, account (valid Kostenstelle/PSP-Element).
+Please note, that the above prices can only be applied if the tuition fee is paid through an internal, i.e. University of Zurich or ETHZ, account (valid Kostenstelle/PSP-Element).

 Further questions?
 Check out the FAQ for Courses